Overview of Alaska Taxes

 America’s largest and northernmost state also has the lowest taxes in the nation, as there are no statewide income or sales taxes in Alaska.
 Residents do need to file a federal tax return, though no state paperwork is required.
 Residents also receive annual checks from the state just for living there through the Permanent Fund Dividend.
 That doesn’t mean Alaskans pay no taxes at all, however.

-There are still local sales taxes, which range from 0% to 7.50%, as well as property taxes.
-The average annual property tax payment is $3,117, the 12th highest in the country.
+There are still local sales taxes, which range from 0% to 9.50%, as well as property taxes.
+The average annual property tax payment is $3,325, one of the highest in the country.
 Residents must also pay gas taxes and “sin” taxes on alcohol and cigarettes.

 A financial advisor in Alaska can help you understand how taxes fit into your overall financial goals.
 Financial advisors can also help with investing and financial plans, including retirement, homeownership, insurance and more, to make sure you are preparing for the future.